KlaytonHutchins/klaytonhutchins.github.io/notes/java2/Debugging/bugs.md

+---
+layout: default
+title: What is Debugging?
+---

 ## What is Debugging?

 The term _bug_ is used to describe an error in your program that makes it produce